conor10/gc-analyser/README.rst

 Supported JVMs
 ==============

-At present only tested on Oracle Java 6 GC logs with the following garbage collectors:
+At present only tested on Oracle Java 6 JVM GC logs with the following garbage collectors:

   * Young Copy and Old MarkSweepCompact
   * Young PS Scavenge Old PS MarkSweep